-Prior to the child arriving into the school, it will be important for the DSL to have knowledge of the child's circumstances, including who has parental responsibility, the child's care arrangements and contact details for the carer/Private Foster carer in the UK.
+Prior to the child arriving at the school, it will be important for the DSL to have knowledge of the child's circumstances, including who has parental responsibility, the child's care arrangements and contact details for the carer/Private Foster carer in the UK.

-Responsibility for each sponsored student starts from the moment the Cognita International Recruitment Team assigns the Confirmation of Acceptance for Studies (CAS), i.e. before the student leaves their home country and enrolls at the school.
+Responsibility for each sponsored student starts from the moment the Cognita International Recruitment Team assigns the Confirmation of Acceptance for Studies (CAS), i.e. before the student leaves their home country and enrols at the school.
 The DSL should be aware of the child's travel arrangements to the UK.

-If the child fails to arrive as expected, the school should report this as a matter of urgency to the Cognita International Recruitment Team (currently Neil Herrington), who is responsible for checking the child has arrived safely on the day of travel and prior to their first day of school.
+If the child fails to arrive as expected, the school should report this as a matter of urgency to the Cognita International Recruitment Team, who is responsible for checking the child has arrived safely on the day of travel and prior to their first day of school.
 Cognita are responsible from the moment the child arrives in the UK.
-The school needs to complete the enrolment checklist (Appendix F in the handbook) and upload it to the student's file on Teams.
-If the student does not arrive when expected at the school, the school should notify the International Recruitment Team immediately.
-If the student does not arrive within ten working days of the enrolment period, we must report this to UKVI.
+The school needs to complete the enrolment checklist (Appendix F in the UKVI handbook) and upload it to the student's file on the appropriate MS Team.
+If the student does not arrive when expected at the school, the school must notify the International Recruitment Team immediately.
+If the student does not arrive within ten working days of the enrolment period, the IRT, in collaboration with the school, must report this to UKVI.

-Once the child has arrived safely, the UKVI School Champion, in collaboration with the DSL, will aim to ensure that their needs are met, including pastoral need, and they will liaise with the child's parents and carers for the ongoing needs of the child
+Once the child has arrived safely in the UK and the school, the UKVI School Champion, in collaboration with the DSL, will aim to ensure that their needs are met, including pastoral need, and they will liaise with the child's parents and carers for the ongoing needs of the child.

-With regards to safeguarding this potentially vulnerable group of students, any absences or lack of engagement in study/social activities displayed by them, including failure to return to school after a holiday or break, should be escalated initially to the Regional Safeguarding Lead on the day it occurs.
-The RSL will escalate the concerns to the Cognita International Recruitment Team as needed (but no later than 5 working days after the event); the latter is obliged to report the child to the UKVI if the child has ten consecutive unauthorised absences.
+With regards to safeguarding this potentially vulnerable group of students, any absences or lack of engagement in study/social activities displayed by them, including failure to return to school after a holiday or break, must be escalated initially to the Regional Safeguarding Lead on the day it occurs.
+The RSL will escalate the concerns to the Cognita International Recruitment Team (IRT) as needed (but no later than 5 working days after the event); the latter is obliged to report the child to the UKVI if the child has ten consecutive unauthorised absences.

-It is the school's responsibility to always know where these children are residing.
+It is the school's responsibility to always know where these children are residing and/or travelling during breaks.
 In order to have clear visibility of children who are being sponsored on a visa by the school, a formal meeting with the child's parent/guardians/carers will be arranged if a sponsored child's attendance falls lower than 92% and again if it falls below 82%.
-A record will be made of this meeting and agreed action points to improve the child's attendance.
-If a sponsored child's attendance falls below 80%, Cognita will be required to withdraw sponsorship of their visa and they will need to leave the UK.
+A record must and will be made of this meeting and agreed action points to improve the child's attendance.
+If a sponsored child's attendance ever falls below 80%, Cognita will be required to withdraw sponsorship of their visa, and they will need to leave the UK.
 It is a requirement of the UK Visas & Immigration (part of the Home Office), that schools demonstrate how they track attendance of this group of potentially vulnerable children.
+Their attendance should be an agenda point on all safeguarding related meetings.

-Changes in circumstances must also be reported immediately.
+Changes in circumstances must also be reported immediately to the IRT.
 These can include: